-I would not go so far as to say we have a process, but we do make sure when we kill a project (and this is something that might be even done by the intrapreneur himself/herself) three things happen: we communicate to whole organization the rational for the decision and recognize the team for their work, we relocate people in other projects, and do a debriefing session to extract the learnings so the team can see their effort has brought value to the company.
+I would not go so far as to say we have a process, but we do make sure when we kill a project (and this is something that might be even done by the intrapreneur himself/herself) three things happen: we communicate to the whole organization the rationale for the decision and recognize the team for their work, we relocate people in other projects, and do a debriefing session to extract the learnings so the team can see their effort has brought value to the company.

 How do you include the portfolio point of view to complement the point of view of the venture itself?